MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-overview.md

 The template repositories to use as starting point are:

-- [https://github.com/microsoft/AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE) is the GitHub repository template for Per Tenant Extenstions.
-For creating a Per Tenant Extensions, this is your starting point.
+- [https://github.com/microsoft/AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE) is the GitHub repository template for per-tenant extensions.
+For creating a per-tenant extension, this is your starting point.
 - [https://github.com/microsoft/AL-Go-AppSource](https://github.com/microsoft/AL-Go-AppSource) is the GitHub repository template for AppSource apps.
-For creating an AppSource App, this is your starting point.
+For creating an AppSource app, this is your starting point.

 The usage scenarios below take you through how to get started and how to perform the most common tasks.